-For this 2012 (limited) update of the Urolithiasis guidelines, a scoping search, covering all content, was performed.
-Time frame of the search was August 10th, 2011 to October 16th, 2012.
+For this 2014 print of the Urolithiasis guidelines, a scoping search, covering all content, was performed.
+Time frame of the search was October 16th 2012 through July 2013.
 This search was limited to level 1 evidence (systematic reviews [SRs] and meta-analyses of randomised controlled trials [RCTs]) and English language publications in peer-reviewed journals.
 Animal studies were excluded.
+The search identified 237 unique records.